Xcash-Labs/xcashlabs-docs/docs/en/technical-specs.md

 ## Live

-* XCash Klassic blockchain is live since 2026-01-10 (genesis)
+* The XCash Klassic blockchain by XCash-Labs has been live since January 10, 2026 (genesis).

 ## No premine, no instamine, no ICO, no token